Use the Collection Runner from the Postman VS Code extension

 View run history

-To return to the results of the collection run, hover over a collection run and click Report icon View Report.
+To view to the run results of a collection, hover over a collection run and click Report icon View Report.

 Learn more about viewing run history in Postman.